040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 ```

 ### Implement Mutation
-We have now a first basic GraphQL schema.
-The last step is to connect the schema to the Note Service.
-GraphQL java tools expects for each query a resolver function.
-Therefore we need to implement `GraphQLQueryResolver` from graphql-tools.
+We have now defined a first version of a GraphQL schema.
+The second step is to connect the schema to the Note Service.
+GraphQL java tools expects for each query, a resolver function.
+Therefore, we need to implement `GraphQLQueryResolver` from graphql-tools.

 ```java